zerotier/docs/docs/website.md

 ZeroTier enables private networking between devices, allowing you to host a website locally and serve it securely to peers on the same ZeroTier network.

-## Step 1: Host and Connect to a ZeroTier Network
+## Prerequisites

-Follow the [ZeroTier Quickstart Guide](/quickstart) to get up and running quickly.
+- A working ZeroTier network with 2 or more devices, per the [ZeroTier Quickstart Guide](/quickstart)

-## Step 2: Run a Local Web Server
+## Step 1: Run a Local Web Server

 Choose your platform and follow the steps to start a simple web server: